Android-9/overthewire-bandit/WARGAMES.md

 `xxd -r abc new`

-Where 'new' is just an arbitary name for the output file.
+Where 'new' is just an arbitrary name for the output file.

 Now that we have converted the hexdump back to its original binary form, the next step is to start decompressing it.
 However before that, we need to know the type of the file / compression in order to determine what decompression to use.